ajawchat/SocialNetworkApp/README.md

 * MemcacheD: Using MemcacheD for faster authentication of credentials
  - Rather than reaching out to the DB for small accesses, I combine the username password as a key-value pair and insert it into an instance of memcached installed on my local system.
  - The cache holds the data for a maximum period of 30 days
- - It usually takes __ ms to access data from the cache, which earlier took 17 ms to access it from the DB
+ - It usually takes lesser time to access data from the cache, which earlier took 17 ms to access it from the DB
+ - In my case, I noticed that the time to access cache was more than the DB access, but that might be because both are loaded on the same system, the data represented in mongoDB is same as that in the cache [key-value pairs of strings].
+In cases of more complex data blobs stored in the database, with multiple servers, it would take much lesser time to access the cache [as it has the data in memory rather than on disk].

 * mongoDB: Using MongoDB as the backend database for storing user profile information and credentials